McCleary--Rubin reconstruction for simple forest-skein groups: Introduction

 \subsection{Acknowledgements}

-We warmly thank Matt Brin, Yash Lodha and Matt Zaremsky for their constructive comments and pertinent questions.
-We also thank Christian de Nicola Larsen and Dilshan Wijesena for fruitful conversations, notably on connections between FS groups and finite germ extensions.
+We warmly thank Matt Brin, Christian de Nicola Larsen, Yash Lodha, Dilshan Wijesena, and Matt Zaremsky for their constructive comments and pertinent questions on a previous version of this article.